Netspend – An Overview

-How to use Netspend cards
+How to Use Netspend Cards

 NetSpend prepaid cards can be used to pay for shopping, refill your gas tank, pay online bills, and withdraw cash from ATMs.
-They have the flexibility as being used as a credit card and as a debit card.
+They have the flexibility of being used as a credit card and as a debit card.
 They typically include a $1 transaction fee whenever used as a credit card, and an even higher fee of $2 when used as a debit card.
-There are variations to the amount of these fees but they are usually on the $1-$2 range.
-There are also fees for cash withdrawals at ATMs, that will typically vary on location, with international withdrawals having more expensive fees.
+There are variations to the amount of these fees but they are usually in the $1-$2 range.
+There are also fees for cash withdrawals at ATMs, which will typically vary on location, with international withdrawals having more expensive fees.

-If you are a large user, you can upgrade your subscription to the FeeAdvantage Plan or Netspend Premier FeeAdvantage Plan that charge $5.00 and $9.95 per month, respectively.
+If you are a large user, you can upgrade your subscription to the FeeAdvantage Plan or Netspend Premier FeeAdvantage Plan that charges $5.00 and $9.95 per month, respectively.
 Over-the-counter cash withdrawals are charged $2.50 per transaction, plus a transaction surcharge for foreign OTC cash withdrawals.
 Domestic ATM cash withdrawals are charged $2.50 per withdrawals while international cash withdrawals are charged $4.95 per withdrawal, plus the foreign transaction surcharge.

-How to Add Funds to the Netspend card
+How to Add Funds to the Netspend Card

 There are several ways that customers can use to add funds to their accounts.
 They include: